svanhoof/pdf-rag-mcp-server/README.md

 2. Click on "Upload New PDF" and select a PDF file
 3. The system will process the file, showing progress in real-time
 4. Once processed, the document will be available for searching

+When you upload a PDF, the system automatically:
+- Saves a working copy to `./uploads/` with a UUID prefix for processing
+- Archives the original file to `./archive/` (or `PDF_RAG_ARCHIVE_DIR`) preserving the original filename
+- If a file with the same name already exists in the archive, a numeric suffix is added (e.g., `document(1).pdf`)

+### Downloading Original PDFs

+Search results now include a `download_url` field that points to the archived original PDF.
+You can:
+- Use the download URL directly: `GET /api/archive/{doc_id}`
+- Access the endpoint programmatically to retrieve the original file with proper content-disposition headers

 ### Searching Documents